 Access: The chapel is accessed on foot up a steep incline of approximately 1/2 mile.

-Parking: Parking is available in town centre off Rodden Row (car park postcode DT3 4JL) a short walk from Chapel Hill.
+Parking: Charged parking (not managed by English Heritage) is available in the centre of Abbotsbury off Rodden Row (car park postcode DT3 4JL) a short walk from Chapel Hill.

-Be Aware: The path takes you through land grazed by cattle, so please keep dogs on leads.
+Please be aware: The path to the chapel takes you through land grazed by cattle, so please keep dogs on leads.

 Plan a Great Day Out